I'm working on unlocking the plugins for 704. I'm not well at programming, but will try do all my best doing that. Where to start from?

 It means if the file a704wifi.txt containing the "sdio" string exists, then sdio-core.ko, sdio_dma_davinci.ko and sdio_host_davinci.ko modules will be installed.
 SDIO must be Secure Digital I/O. But what are they for?
 I created the file a704wifi.txt and inserted the sdio string.
 After reboot nothing special happened.
-If you change the contents of that file to other than "sdio", then you cannot activate wifi.
+If you change the contents of that file to something other than "sdio", then you cannot activate wifi.
 It ends up with Wifi Error message.
-I tried to execute a command from the file, but no luck.

 I also tried to hot-swap the drive while the booting process.
 It didn't help to get another Product ID to use the plugins from 504.
 After pressing the power button, the boot begins with checking the info about the hard disk.
 It happens during 2 blinks of the red HDD LED.
 The third blink means mounting optfs and rootfs and maybe something else.
 Before the third blink you can quickly replace the hard drive with another one only if the latter contains the rootfs.cramfs.secure and optfs.cramfs.secure from the same 704 WIFI or TV.
 Otherwise the error message appears.

 So it seems that product ID is being generated basing on the SN being located in RAM after the boot.
 So to change the product ID I will have to edit RAM or find the file that is responsible for system info.
 I believe if I edit the firmware version number somewhere in settings, then downgrade would be possible.DOWNGRADE